 Boots Riley

-Raymond Lawrence "Boots" Riley (born April 1, 1971) is an American film director, producer, screenwriter, rapper, and communist activist.
+Raymond Lawrence 'Boots' Riley (born April 1, 1971) is an American film director, producer, screenwriter, rapper, and communist activist.
 He is the lead vocalist of The Coup and Street Sweeper Social Club.
 He made his feature-film directorial debut with Sorry to Bother You (released July 2018), which he also wrote.
-In 2023, the television show I'm a Virgo premiered, which Riley wrote and directed.
-Description above from the Wikipedia article Boots Riley, licensed under CC-BY-SA, full list of contributors on Wikipedia.
+In 2023, the streaming series I'm a Virgo premiered on Prime Video, which Riley wrote and directed.

 Works